 Guest post by Jan Hoekman, co-founder of GlassDollar.

 Fundraising is an important step when building a startup.
-Yet while the money certainly supports the business, the month-long process of obtaining it can be detrimental to the development of the company and in some cases even threaten its survival.
+While the money certainly supports the business, the month-long process of obtaining it can be detrimental to the development of the company and in some cases even threaten its survival.

-After having gone through this arduous experience ourselves, we were inspired to create GlassDollar in an effort to allow founders to find relevant investors in seconds, and for free.
+After having gone through this arduous experience ourselves, we were inspired to create GlassDollar to allow founders to find relevant investors in seconds, and for free.

 This post explains how we have been using MonkeyLearn to help us save time preparing our data and improve the quality of matches we make between investors and founders.
 Let’s get started!